fnauman/fnauman.github.io/_pages/about.md

 title: "About"
 ---

-I am a postdoc at Chalmers.
 I work on accretion disks, dynamos, machine learning and Taylor Couette Flow.